mattheww/gomill/gomill_docs/competitions.rst

 The :action:`reset` command line action deletes **all** competition output files, including game records and the state file.

-State files written by one gomill release may not be accepted by other releases.
+State files written by one Gomill release may not be accepted by other releases.
 See :doc:`changes` for details.

 .. caution:: If the ringmaster loads a state file written by a hostile party,